Moulberry/AxiomDocumentation/src/editor/mainmenubar/view.md

 The 'Fluid Opacity' slider ranges from 0 to 1.
 This lets you change the opacity of water to alter its visibility.
 A value of 0 will result in water being invisible.

 Lava and modded fluids are not affected due to performance concerns.

+## Block Version
+The 'Block Version' dropdown lets you set a Minecraft version to highlight blocks red in Axiom's user interface that are incompatible with the version specified.
+Very useful if you want to, for instance, use Axiom to build structures for 1.8 servers.